BrianOkum/BrianOkum.github.io/index.md

 ### Standard Operating Procedures
 Process documentation ensuring consistent, efficient manufacturing operations.
 Step-by-step guides that maintain quality, reduce errors, and may double as training material.

-- I write [longform SOPs](https://brianokum.github.io/SOP-longform.pdf) several hundred pages long using text supported by multiple media formats to provide operators with detailed instructions for the most complex tasks.
+- I write [longform SOPs](https://brianokum.github.io/SOP-longform.pdf) that may be several hundred pages long.
+These might use text supported by multiple media formats to provide internal staff with detailed instructions for highly complex assembly and quality control stages.

 - I also write shortform SOPs that rely primarily on one mode of instruction (e.g. [photography](x) or [text-based](x)) for simplicity and efficiency.

-- [Process flows](process-flow.png) give production teams a bird's eye view of manufacturing.

-- The integration of [CAD in assambly documentation](dwg-bom.png) produces clear instructions, is an efficient media method for technical writers, and brings the engineering one step closer to production team members.
+These are well-suited for simple procedures.

+- Besides the instructions themselves, there are many additional elements I may choose to author in an SOP if it brings value.
+[Process flows](process-flow.png) give production teams a bird's eye view of manufacturing.
+The integration of [CAD in assambly documentation](dwg-bom.png) is often visually clearer for operators and time-efficient for technical writers than process photography.
+Simplifying engineers schematics into lay-friendly diagrams (such as this [wiring diagram](diagram_userfriendly.png)) is another way in which the engineering domain of a company can be better integrated with production teams or end-user documentation.

 ### Quality Control Documentation
-Documentation that supports quality control and compliance for single unit to thousand unit runs
+Good QC documentation is developed alongside standard operating procedures.

 - Printed or electronically kept [batch manufacturing records (BMRs)](https://brianokum.github.io/BMR-template.pdf) can support high and low-volume production runs alike